karan51ngh/MediChain/README.md

 # MediChain
-A Consortium Blockchain for maintaining Patient Details across all private and public health facilities of a country.
-(Application Of Blockchain in Healthcare)
+MediChain is a Consortium Blockchain for Seamless Patient Information Management in National Healthcare

 ## Abstract
 A blockchain network can be used to connect hospitals, diagnostic labs, drug companies, and doctors, allowing them to securely access and update patient medical records in real time.
 This decentralized approach not only improves the efficiency and security of data exchange but also ensures the authenticity and integrity of the data through the use of tamper-evident, immutable audit trails.